ameh0429/ameh0429/README.md

 ## 👋 About Me

-I am a Backend Development Learner at **ALX Africa**, committed to growing as a software engineer with deep interest in structured systems, clean code, and scalable architecture.
+I am a Backend Developer committed to growing as a software engineer with deep interest in structured systems, clean code, and scalable architecture.

 💡 **Why I started this journey**
 > I’m passionate about building solid architectural logic that powers industrial growth and innovation.